- Financial Aid & Scholarships

 Step 5: Receiving and reviewing your Award Package

 When EFSC has received your electronic application information from the federal processor, an electronic folder is established.
-Your financial/family situation may be subject to the process known as Verification – don’t panic.
-You can learn details about Verification and find forms you'll need through our web pages.

 If you are eligible for aid, EFSC will award you an aid package based on your demonstrated need.
 You will receive an Award Notice stating the terms and conditions of aid programs awarded to you.
+View a video on how to check your Financial Aid Status.

 • Grant acceptance and funding is automatic.